A 10-year term policy remains in effect for 10 years after the date of purchase, and both the death benefit and price go

 Death benefits are commonly used for the following situations:

-- Benefits are used to purchase an annuity to provide income for the surviving family and dependents.
+- Purchase an annuity: provide income for surviving family and dependents.

 If you have children, benefits have a different purpose.
 You’ll want to provide financial security while they grow into adulthood.